KrauseFx/krausefx.com/_posts/2022-06-10-facebook-instagram-injecting-code-into-all-third-party-websites.md

 I highlighted the `"want a better user privacy experience"` part, as this is the missing piece: App-Bound Domains should be a requirement for all iOS apps, since the social media apps are the ones injecting the tracking code.

+In July 2022 Apple introduced the [Lockdown Mode](https://www.apple.com/newsroom/2022/07/apple-expands-commitment-to-protect-users-from-mercenary-spyware/) to better protect people who are at high risk.
+Unfortunately the iOS Lockdown Mode doesn't change the way in-app web views work.
+I have filed a radar with Apple: [rdar://10735684](https://openradar.appspot.com/radar?id=5500665535135744)

 **A few immediate steps for Apple to take:**

 Update the App Review Rules to require the use of [`SFSafariViewController`](https://developer.apple.com/documentation/safariservices/sfsafariviewcontroller) or [App-Bound Domains](https://webkit.org/blog/10882/app-bound-domains/) when displaying any third party websites.